- Latin America

 You are required by the ride operators to take out travel insurance which provides cover for medical expenses and emergency repatriation in the event of an accident or illness during your holiday.
 We may request proof of such insurance for your ride operator.
 You are also strongly recommended to have insurance in place to provide cover in the event of your cancelling your holiday.

 In addition it is a condition of your booking is that you complete and sign the In The Saddle – Acceptance of Risk form.
 This form can be viewed here.

-We expect all clients to have consideration for other people.
-If in our opinion or in the opinion of any other person in authority any person behaves in such a way as to cause or to be likely to cause distress, danger or annoyance to any third party or damage to property, we reserve the right to terminate the holiday arrangements of that person without notice.
-In this situation, the person(s) concerned will be required to leave the accommodation or other service.
-We will have no further responsibilities towards such person(s) (including any return travel arrangements).
-No refunds will be made and we will not pay any costs or expenses incurred as a result of termination.
+When you book any arrangements, you accept responsibility to the operator for any damage or loss caused by you or any member of your party.
+Full payment for any such damage or loss must be made at the time, directly to the operator.
+You are expected have consideration for other people.
+If any person behaves in such a way as to cause or to be likely to cause distress, danger or annoyance to any third party or damage to property, the operator has the right to terminate the holiday arrangements of that person without notice.
+In this situation, the person(s) concerned will be required to leave their holiday arrangements.
+The operator and In The Saddle will have no responsibility towards such person(s) (including any return travel arrangements) in this situation.
+The operators will not make any refunds and no costs or expenses incurred as a result of termination will be met.

 Your relationship with In The Saddle, including those parts of these booking conditions which affect that relationship, is governed by English law.
 In the event of any dispute, claim or other matter of any description arising between you and In The Saddle (as opposed to between you and the operator), this will be subject to the exclusive of the courts of England and Wales.